DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ---

-##### Which of the following is(are) correct about DeFi protocols?
+##### Which of the following is (are) correct about lending and borrowing in DeFi protocols?

-- [x]  Users can lend and borrow assets anonymously within DeFi protocols.
+- [x]  Users can lend and borrow assets anonymously within DeFi protocols
-- [x]  DeFi's are transparent their core smart-contracts can be viewed and analzed by anyone.
+- [ ]  If users own the native token of the protocol, they can borrow assets with zero interest
-- [ ]  Majority of the interest that accrues goes to DeFi protocols.
+- [ ]  The majority of interest that accrues goes to DeFi protocols
-- [x]  Fees in DeFi are quite less as compared to TradFi and majority of the interest that accrues goes to lenders.
+- [x]  The fees in DeFi are significantly lower than in TradFi, so most of the interest that accrues goes to lenders

-Hint: NoHint
+Hint: Privacy

 Explanation: Users can lend and borrow assets without revealing their identities within DeFi protocols.
-The rates of return differ for different assets in DeFi protocols.
 The majority of the interest that accrues goes to lenders.

 Sub Topics: lending-borrowing-DeFi